 It’s been 5 months now since I crashed my bike, and fracturing my elbow, removing the end two inches of my olecranon.
 Physiotherapy and rehabilitation have gone very well, but for the occasional hiccups.
 As part of the recovery process, I have had an open appointment with the consultant in case of any problems – unfortunately I’ve now needed to use that card!

 Continue Reading →

-Swimming has been advised to be strongly to be an effective way to recover from my fractured elbow – however my first attempts didn’t go every well, and frankly I think I over did it.
-FOUR months after my initial fracture and 2 months after my last swim attempt, I head back to the pool!
+Swimming has been strongly advised to be an effective way to recover from my fractured elbow – however, my first attempts didn’t go every well, and frankly, I think I over did it!!
+FOUR months after my initial fracture and two months after my last swim attempt, I head back to the pool!
 Continue Reading →

 Although the metal work is currently backing out of my arm, and causing a little bit of irritation, the rods need to stay in as long as possible in order to get the maximum benefit to support the fracture.
 So that means starting olecranon fracture physiotherapy exercises – strength work directed at exercising and rebuilding the muscles of the arm generally – NOT about pumping iron!
 Continue Reading →